neil-s/societal-locking/README.md

 ## Database Connection

 The project uses the `pg` package to connect to a Postgres database.
 The connection is set up in `lib/db.js`.
-Make sure your Postgres server is running and accessible with the credentials provided in your `.env` file.
+Make sure your Postgres server is running and accessible with the credentials provided in your `.env.local` file.

 ## API Routes